 Why is my home-made mayo so yellow ?

-Most recipes for home-made mayo require several egg yolks which add a lot of color.
+Most recipes for homemade mayo require several egg yolks which add a lot of colors.
 In countries that had a significant French influence, a teaspoon or two of mustard is added to help the emulsion along, and this adds a bit of color as well.

 If you want your mayo to fluff up more and become paler, use a hand mixer on a medium-low setting, and slowly incorporate the ingredients.
 As long as you have something acidic like lemon juice, a dash of vinegar, or mustard at your disposal, you can always same the mayo from splitting.